Get in Touch

 Building Continuous Deployment Pipelines

-• Environment promotion: dev to staging to production with manual approval gates.
+• Environment promotion: Moving from dev to staging to production with manual approval gates.

 • Notification integration: Slack, Microsoft Teams, and email alerts for pipeline events.